FakeBat Scenario: Small Business Software Trap

 Learning Success Indicators:

-• Team understands how software masquerading exploits user trust in legitimate tools
+• Team understands how software masquerading targets routine productivity behavior

-• Participants recognize importance of software verification in small business environments
+• Participants recognize why verification controls matter in small organizations

 Common IM Facilitation Challenges: